STUDY DESIGN

 • Maximum indirect bilirubin elevations >2x to ≤3X ULN occurred in 4.6% of patients treated with TRIKAFTA.
 Maximum direct bilirubin elevations >1.5x ULN occurred in 0%.
 No patients had transaminase elevations >3x ULN and total bilirubin >2x ULN

-• No patients aged 6 through 11 years had creatine kinase levels >5x ULN
+• No patients aged 6 to <12 years had creatine kinase levels >5x ULN

 • Rash events occurred in 15 (22.7%) patients.
-All rash events were mild or moderate in severity as determined by the study investigatorf
+All rash events were mild or moderate in severity as determined by the study investigatorg

 • 1 patient (1.5%) discontinued due to rash erythematous; all other rash events resolved without interruption of study drug

-fIncludes rash, rash erythematous, rash maculopapular, rash papular, and skin exfoliation.
+gIncludes rash, rash erythematous, rash maculopapular, rash papular, skin exfoliation, and urticaria.

 Efficacy analyses (secondary endpoints)1